derekmbrown/tf-webhook-listener/README.md

 # tf-webhook-processor

-Terraform repository to showcase a basic webhook integration setup using services in AWS.
+Terraform repository to showcase a simple webhook setup using services in AWS.

 ### Makefile (example usage):